poonchuanan/tp/docs/UserGuide.md

 ### 6.1 Editing an entry in list

 A typo when entering input?
 Do you want to edit attributes of a particular activity in the list?
+This feature solves it!

 >Things you should take note of:
 >* In addition, this feature allows the changing of a food activity to exercise activity in the list.
 Vice versa.